Part 9: How To Answer Comprehension Questions

 1. Take advantage of your reading time

-You will always be given more reading time than you should need.
-Use it to its utmost by reading the questions first, and then reading the texts.
+You’ll always be given more reading time than you need.
+Use it properly by reading the questions first, and then reading the texts.

-If you have time to read your text again, read the questions again and then look specifically for the answers.
+If you have time remaining, read the questions again and then look specifically for the answers.

 beginners-guide-year-7-8-english-